chain4travel/camino-docs/docs/apps/nodes/run-camino-node.md

 ## Run an Camino Node and Send Funds

-Let’s install CaminoGo, the Go implementation of an Camino node, and connect to the Camino Public Testnet (Columbus).
+Let’s install Camino-Node, the Go implementation of an Camino node, and connect to the Camino Public Testnet (Columbus).

-### Download CaminoGo
+### Download Camino-Node

 The node is a binary program.
 You can either download the source code and then build the binary program, or you can download the pre-built binary.
 You don’t need to do both.